rdybro/adventofcode/README.md

 # Advent of Code :christmas_tree:

-These are my solutions to **Advent of Code**.
+These are my solutions for **Advent of Code**.
 The solutions are made using PowerShell.

 ## Links